Kiguli/IMPaCT/README.md

 The AdaptiveCPP community have managed to get their software working for Windows, but we have not attempted that ourselves.
 We would love for you to try and demonstrate **IMPaCT** also works on Windows and provide us with the installation instructions we can share with others to widen the reach and usability of **IMPaCT**!

 ## Examples

+For detailed instructions on how to run and adjust the examples, or how to create your own examples, please refer to the [Setup Guide](./setup.md) file.

 Here are some examples demonstrating the usage of the code:

 ### Example 1 - 2D Robot Reaching a Target